top of page

 Fast forward to post-graduation, and I dove headfirst into an investment career.
 After almost seven years of navigating the asset management industry, I've discovered a strong passion for long-term, fundamental-driven investments—my treasure hunt for the next big ideas.

-Then, I stumbled upon David Swensen's book, “Pioneering Portfolio Management: An unconventional approach to institutional investment”.
+Later, I stumbled upon David Swensen's book, “Pioneering Portfolio Management: An unconventional approach to institutional investment”.
 It was David's teachings that made me realize the importance of aligning interests with LPs.
 It's like finding a dance partner who not only shares your rhythm but also your love for the tango.
 And so, with a spirit of adventure, I embarked on a quest to solve these problems, which led to the birth of Everest Growth Capital.

 2. What does the fund's name mean?